The study indicates that Earth's inner core may have stopped spinning and could reverse

 Song and Yang argue that based on their calculations, a small imbalance in the electromagnetic and gravitational forces could slow and even reverse the rotation of the inner core.
 They believe this is part of a seven-decade cycle, and that the turning point prior to the one they detected in their data for 2009/10 occurred in the early 1970s.

-“The data analysis in the study is sound,” said Tkalcik, author of Earth’s Inner Core: Revealed by Observed Seismology.
+“The data analysis in the study is sound,” said Tkalcik, author of Earth’s Inner Core: Detection of Observed Earthquakes.
 However, the study’s findings “must be taken with caution” because “more data and innovative methods are needed to shed light on this intriguing problem.”

 Song and Yang agreed that more research was needed.